 These are just a few New Mexico attractions that you will enjoy on your trip.
 Some others attractions include Carlsbad Caverns National Park and White Sands National Monument.
 Wherever you go in the state, New Mexico is sure to enchant.

-Fortunately, your stay in New Mexico would best be taken care of by booking a room at one of the four Select Registry Inns that are located in the state.
+Fortunately, your stay at a New Mexico bed and breakfast would best be taken care of by booking a room at one of the four Select Registry Inns that are located in the state.
 The Don Gaspar Inn and El Farolito and Four Kachinas Inn are located in Santa Fe, while Los Poblanos Historic Inn & Organic Farm is in Albuquerque, and Hacienda del Sol is in Taos.
 When you do stay at one of these inns, be sure to also sign up for the Select Registry Rewards Program.
 You won’t regret it!